Article No. 451

 In many respects aHUS alliance Global Action has been visionary on this issue and has openly communicated its views on this topic.
 Providing a communication “surplus” already .Patients’ opinions on the subject have been important to us.

 * aHUS Global Action has written to the National Kidney Foundation for more information on this initiative.
 No response received from them to date.
 Having waited 9 weeks with no response, Global Action has written again to the National Kidney Foundation.
-Now nine months and no response, clearly no interest in the aHUS patients voice.
+In June 2023 NKF approached aHUS Global Action for feedback on what was being proposed.